 - Go swimming for joint-friendly, low-impact exercise.

-- Take a dancing class that has the added benefit of socializing and connection with others.
+- Take a dancing class that has the added benefit of socializing and connecting with others.

 - Learn stretches and exercises you can do at home to boost circulation and stay healthy.